Zero Latency Monitoring

 Monitoring "at the mixer"

-When monitoring overdubs even minor latency becomes painfully apparent when it enters the threshold of perception.
-Latency is a problem when trying to play along with a metronome or drum "click-track" within the audio software.)
+Latency usually enters the threshold of perception when you have a delay longer than 30ms to 60ms.
+When monitoring overdubs even minor latency becomes painfully apparent.
+The latency delay is a problem when trying to play along with prerecorded material, a metronome, or drum "click-track" within the audio software.

-When I first encountered latency I thought I would find a setting that would entirely alleviate the latency.
-Not so.
-My very expensive MOTU 2408 audio interface was unable to eliminate latency because (as an early generation audio interface, and like many of its audio interface peers) it did not have hardware patch through—i.e. no built-in mixer.
+When I first encountered latency I thought I would find a software setting that would entirely alleviate the latency.
+Not so in my experience; computers just aren't fast enough.
+My very expensive MOTU 2408 audio interface was unable to eliminate latency because (as an early generation audio interface, and like many of its audio interface peers) it did not have hardware patch through; in other words it had no built-in mixer.

-The solution was monitoring at the mixer.
+One solution involved hooking up an outboard mixer so I could monitor at the mixer.
 This allowed me to quickly and comfortably finish my initial project.
-However, I'll begrudgingly say, I never expected that I would need a mixer to comfortably overdub; relying on a mixer complicates my setup and makes it less portable.
-But it works, with a few cables you'll be able to duplicate one of the scenarios illustrated here.
+However, I'll begrudgingly say, I never expected that I would need a to use and external mixer to comfortably overdub; relying on a mixer complicates my setup and makes it less portable.
+But it works, and with a mixer and a few cables you'll be able to duplicate one of the scenarios illustrated here.

 In my search for a solution to monitor latency I discovered that there were lots of people struggling to resolve or work around audio software latency:

-- they were attempting solve the problem using futile (vendor recommended) software settings
+- they were attempting solve the problem using (vendor recommended) software settings, which were usually futile, and barely addressed the problem

 - many veered close to a solution but remained off track because they were unclear on one or more key contribution factors (primarily that at various points in the chain, there are places where the signals meet simultaneously, and these are the places where you can monitor without latency).

-- many merely tried to adapt their playing, in other words, they tried to synchronize by playing ahead of the audio they were trying to overdub to.
-This is exactly what I was unwilling to do, because it is utterly distracting and it interfere with the artistic process, which for me it largely about timing.
-That would be like listening to someone misspell words in my ear while I'm trying to recite poetry.
+- many merely tried to adapt their playing, in other words, they tried to adapt and play ahead of the audio they were trying to overdub to.
+This is exactly what I was unwilling to do, because it is utterly distracting and it interferes with the artistic process, which for me it largely about timing.
+For me it's listening to someone misspell words in my ear while I'm trying to recite poetry, or having someone with trembling hands hold a canvas I'm trying to paint on.

 - understandably some people simply gave up, or resorted to buying an expensive audio interface.
-I'm not against purchasing equipment, but I think anyone should be able to record with low cost equipment, or whatever is on hand.
+I'm not against purchasing the latest equipment—there are some real rewards to that—but I think anyone should be able to record with low cost equipment, or whatever is on hand.

 What's an acceptable level of latency?